aksisonline/dev-storage-manager/.github/SETUP.md

 With this setup:
 - Contributors can see CI status on PRs
 - Maintainers can release with one command
-- Users get reliable, tested binaries
+- Users get professional installers (DMG for macOS, ZIP for Windows)
 - Everything is automated and reproducible

 ## 📞 Support